ralscha/openai4j/README.md

 Check out the [openai4j-examples](https://github.com/ralscha/openai4j-examples) repository for more examples.

 ## Changelog

+### 1.3.6 - December 3, 2024
+  * Add support for Predicted Outputs
+  * Support for gpt-4o-audio-preview model for chat completions, which supports both audio inputs and outputs.

 ### 1.3.5 - October 2, 2024
   * Add audioTokens and cachedTokens to the usage object of ChatCompletionResponse